Schubert Model DRV

 This machine, which is nearly identical to the Schubert branded machine shown above, and came off the production line somewhat later, is branded ADM (Archimedes Diehl Machine Co.) which is presumably the imprint under which these machines were imported into the UK.
 Some machines, intended for the education market, were branded “ADM Teacher”.
 These machines, provided they were used for educational purposes, were available at a special price of £45, which included a manufacturer’s discount and a remission of the Board of Trade import duty.

 A “feature” of these machines (shown on the Schubert at the top of the page) is that the left-hand carriage cover is often broken.
 One only has to pick the machine up by the main crank (perhaps not the correct way, but perfectly understandable!) and set it down again to see why – the angle means that the cover is the first part of the machine to come into contact with the surface onto which it is being placed.
 Because the cover is made of plastic and is quite brittle (maybe increasingly so over the years) repeated encounters with hard table tops mean that such damage is quite likely.
-Of the three machines I have had of this type (the other is in the “parts bin”), two have suffered damage in this area.
+Of the four machines I have had of this type (the other is in the “parts bin”), two have suffered damage in this area.